newforestberlin/APILayer/README.md

 ## Demo project

 To run the demo project you first have to build Alamofire with 'carthage update'.
+Then just open it and run.